tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-04-WD_KDEVP_B/unit-6/talk-09-talk-09-Technology_Entrepreneurship/talk-09-Technology_Entrepreneurship.md

 ---
 icon:
-  type: ph:rocket-launch-bold
+  type: mdi:help-circle-outline
-  color: 6D4C41
+  color: 398126
 ---

-Technology Entrepreneurship

-This module is designed to develop knowledge, skills and capabilities for the formulation and initia ...
+This module is designed to develop knowledge, skills and capabilities for the formulation and initiation of technology enterprises.The module will emp ...